SeaRyanC/blog/posts/accounting-error-is-not-cash-flow.md

 Sandy seems even angrier.
 "The numbers *have* to add up to $0?
 I'm always going to be broke?
 That's not fair!
 I should have way more than $1 of cash flow here based on how much lemonade I'm selling."

-You draw her a new chart:
+You draw her a new chart that shows how to properly *account* for all the money coming and going through Sandy's operation:

 ||Inflow|Outflow|
 |-------|----:|---:|